-At the GQ Men Of The Year Awards in London, the star wore favourite label Ralph & Russo, but did her own hair and makeup (very well, we might add).
+At the GQ Men of the Year Awards in London, the star wore favorite label Ralph & Russo, but did her own hair and makeup (very well, we might add).

 One minute, Zendaya was dressing hyper-feminine in 2019.
 The next, she leaned into masculinity such as this suit by Berluti.
 Does she ever miss?

 Giving Poison Ivy from Batman in this Vera Wang corset dress (or is it Ariel from The Little Mermaid), Zendaya dominated the red carpet at the 2019 Emmy Awards.